lynnfaraday/aresmush.com/_root/fs3/fs3.3/conflict.md

 # When to Roll

 Ability Rolls should be used judiciously.
 RPGs are about *role*play not *roll*play.

-> <i class="fa fa-cubes" aria-hidden="true"></i>  **Tip:** Players are always free to skip rolls and negotiate a resolution as befits the story, as long as everyone agrees.

-For example: If someone does a good job roleplaying their way through bluffing a guard, it probably ought to work.
-Likewise, if someone attempts to schmooze the princess with the worst pickup line ever, it probably shouldn’t work, no matter what you roll.
+It is not necessary to roll for every single thing.
 You should consider using an ability roll if the character is:

 * Under significant stress.
 * Facing challenging circumstances.